Yannick Alléno has invented 60 new recipes celebrating the great cuisines of the world.

 The elegant scene in the Bar evolves as the day wears on.
 In the mornings, a bountiful larder, an orchard, a cornucopia laid out for breakfast.
 Later, as the sun sets, the elegance of this classis bar provides a backdrop to a lively "happy hour" atmosphere.
 Resident DJ three times a week on thursday, friday and saturday nights.

-Le Jardin is open every day from 9.00am to midnight.
+Le Jardin is open every day for lunch:

 To make a reservation: